Navtej Singh Johar v. Union of India: Overseas

 In terms of non-governmental organisations, the group Human Rights Watch welcomed what happened, with its South Asia director labelling the judgement as "hugely significant".
 Amnesty International also praised the ruling.
 The United Nations welcomed the judgement, hoping that it will be the first step towards guaranteeing the full range of fundamental rights to LGBTI persons.

 Global News suggested that similar colonial laws in South Asia, modelled on India's Section 377, could be declared unconstitutional following this verdict.
 The agency stated that the ruling "emboldened activists in neighbouring countries".
 In terms of LGBT rights in Sri Lanka, a similar law in that nation, which has not been enforced in decades, was declared unenforceable by its Supreme Court and is effectively dormant.
 However, differences in how constitutional matters are handled mean that the law cannot be removed without the consent of the electorate.
 Global News also noted that the nations of Bangladesh, Myanmar, and Pakistan face problems with LGBT people suffering from public discrimination, outside of the context of laws restricting homosexuality.

 Simon Chesterman, dean of the National University of Singapore Faculty of Law, congratulated India on the verdict in a Facebook post.
 In response to Chesterman's post, Singaporean diplomat Tommy Koh wrote on Facebook that Singaporean LGBT activists should take the opportunity to overturn Section 377A of the Penal Code, a position supported by Chief of Government Communications Janadas Devan.
 Later, on 10 September, disc jockey and producer Johnson Ong Ming filed a lawsuit in court against Section 377A.
 However, Law and Home Affairs Minister K. Shanmugam stated that “[t]his issue relates to social mores, values - so can you impose viewpoints on a majority when it so closely relates to a social value system?”

 Successive cases

 The case also opened the door for development of rights for same-sex couples through successive litigation.
 The case Deepika Singh v.
 Central Administrative Tribunal (2022) widened the definition of family under Indian law to include same-sex couples for the first time, ruling that families are deserving of equal protection under law guaranteed in the Article 14 of the Indian Constitution and benefits available under social welfare legislation.
 However, the case Supriyo v.
 Union of India (2023) stopped short of ruling in favour a right to marriage, civil union or adoption for same-sex couples under existing law, instead placing the onus on Parliament and the Cabinet to pass successive legislation to define the rights of same-sex couples.

+In 2026, the Solicitor General Tushar Mehta appearing as Central government's representative in another case referred the Navtej Singh Johar case ruling as 'Not a good law'.